jjdblast/bigdata-pipeline_wiki/Getting-Started.md

 ```
 Note that the "process information unavailable" message appears to be an OpenJDK [bug](https://bugs.openjdk.java.net/browse/JDK-8075773).

-## Create Data
+## Populate Sample Data
-The following script will setup and populate Cassandra, Kafka, and Hive with sample data.
+The following script will setup and populate sample data for Cassandra, Kafka, and Hive.

+Note:  This will throw errors when running the `DROP TABLE IF EXISTS` calls.
+You can safely ignore those.
 ```
 ./flux-create-data.sh
 tail -f ./nohup.out